In scoping

 Why this matters

 Professional licensing is the line between trust and harm.
-When a licensing body protects its members at the public's expense, the license itself becomes a liability shield for bad actors.
-TASFGA's role is to apply external audit to the bodies that refuse to audit themselves — and to publish the measurements even when the licensing body finds it inconvenient.
+When a licensing body protects its members at the public's expense, the license can shield poor conduct from accountability.
+TASFGA aims to apply external review to bodies with limited self-oversight — and to publish the measurements even when the licensing body finds it inconvenient.